 The Department of Global Health’s Distinguished Global Health Internships are highly selective research opportunities which enable students to explore global health research topics at various organizations.
 Students have the opportunity to work with researchers on projects such as conducting systematic reviews to create evidence-based educational materials for worldwide distribution.

-In the summer of 2020, one DMU student will complete a research internship at each of the following organizations:
+Each year, one DMU student will complete a research internship at each of the following organizations:

 - Centers for Disease Control and Prevention (CDC)